ApeWorX/ape/docs/userguides/config.md

     contracts_folder: src/contracts
 ```

+This is helpful when:

+* Working on multiple packages at once
-This also is a work-around when there does not yet exist a plugin for downloading dependencies.
+* When there is not a suitable `DependencyAPI` implementation available for downloading your dependency.

 ## Deployments